dvc0310/Medication-Webscraper/README.md

-# Medication Webscraper
+# Medication Scraper

 This project is a Python-based web scraper designed to collect information about various drugs from the website `drugs.com`.
 The collected data includes drug name, classes, rating, number of reviews, and usage.
+The program then saves this data to a CSV file for further analysis.

 ## Dependencies